chrispk-com/staging-chrispk-com/_drafts/2018-07-23-dalmatia-croatia.markdown

 categories: 35mm
 album: 2018-07-dalmatia-croatia
 excerpt: >
-  See photos of Soundwave 2019 (The Final Wave), Tisno (the town nearby), Hvar and Zadar taken as part of a 12 day roadtrip through Croatia and Bosnia.
+  See photos from Soundwave (a music festival held at the Tisno Garden in Croatia), Tisno (the closest nearby town), Hvar and Zadar which were taken as part of a 12 day roadtrip through adriatic countries Croatia and Bosnia.
 ---
 {% assign album = site.data.albums[page.album] %}